 Here are our top 5 reasons that designers need accounting software for interior designers built just for them and their businesses.

-1. Line Item Overload: Purpose-Built Software Saves Designers’ Sanity
+1. Product Sourcing Overload: Purpose-Built Software Saves Designers’ Sanity

 The sheer amount of product passing through designers’ hands, both literally and financially, is staggering.
 Each item for each project requires an accurate accounting, in multiple meanings of that term: an accounting of the actual cost to the designer, the client markup, and the placement in a particular room, among other key factors.
 Without an accounting software for interior designers properly tallying of each piece, financial troubles can abound, from unpaid invoices that accrue hefty late fees to delayed or entirely forgotten tax bills.
 Speaking of tax bills…